Funding

 € 306.619,17

-This project has received funding from the Federal Ministry of Education and Research under grant agreement No. 031L0312C.
+This project has received funding from the Federal Ministry of Research, Technology and Space under grant agreement No. 031L0312C.

 Modern cancer research is generating more extensive data sets (big data) than ever.
 The data originates from molecular and biochemical analyses, modern imaging procedures, clinical studies or depicts the course of a patient’s disease.
 These treasures of data sets need to be exploited in the future.
 New computer-aided approaches to use such data, namely artificial intelligence, machine learning and statistics are of great importance for the improved analysis and extraction of research-relevant information.
 With this funding guideline as part of the “Nationale Dekade gegen Krebs” the Federal Ministry of Education and Research (BMBF) intends to provide research groups from the field of data analysis with low-threshold access to high-quality data from translational, biomedical cancer research and routine oncological care.
 At the same time, researchers from the fields of data acquisition and data analysis work closely together to address clinically relevant oncological questions.
 In addition, the culture of data sharing for research purposes is to be promoted.